 The promise of bringing Skype together with Skype for Business (S4B), has a lot of voice and video communications enterprise staff pretty excited.
 They have been holding onto the promise for more than a year that Microsoft will make life seamless for them by bringing together the enterprise and consumer worlds of voice and video (V&V).
+Check out our article on the pros and cons of the platform or our article on Skype for Business.

 About a year ago, Gurdeep Pall, the Microsoft Corporate VP for Skype, said: